 How to Use Data to Make Business Decisions

-Before you start analyzing information, it’s better to begin with an action plan.
+Before you start analyzing information, it’s better, to begin with, an action plan.
 It should detail how you will find the right data and how you will interpret this data to make the right business decisions.
 Look at your goals and prioritize them.
 Any decision you make should start with your core business goals.

 Define the goal

-The first thing to do is to define business goals in order to understand the key and subsequent goals of the company.
+The first thing to do is to define business goals to understand the key and subsequent goals of the company.
 These can be as specific as increasing sales, or as abstract as increasing brand awareness.
 A goal set in advance will help select key performance indicators and metrics that influence data-driven decisions later in the process.

 Data search and preparation